koenvervloesem/snipskit/docs/source/usage.rst

 Reading the configuration of the app, the assistant and Snips
 *************************************************************

-Each :class:`.SnipsApp` object has attributes that give the app access to the app's configuration (:class:`.AppConfig`), the assistant's configuration (:class:`.AssistantConfig`) and the configuration of Snips (:class:`.SnipsConfig`).
+Each :class:`.HermesSnipsApp` or :class:`.MQTTSnipsApp` object has attributes that give the app access to the app's configuration (:class:`.AppConfig`), the assistant's configuration (:class:`.AssistantConfig`) and the configuration of Snips (:class:`.SnipsConfig`).
 The following example (for :class:`.HermesSnipsApp`, but it works the same for :class:`.MQTTSnipsApp`) shows the use of these three attributes:

 .. literalinclude :: ../../examples/hermes_configuration.py
    :caption: Example hermes_configuration.py